When you’re in Naples, you won’t want to miss the island of Capri.

 Book a cruise

-➡️ Locally: in Marina Grande, several operators offer 1-2 hour cruises for around €30.
-In summer, some may be fully booked several days in advance, especially in the middle of the day.
+➡️ Locally: in Marina Grande, several operators offer 1-2 hour cruises for around €30. ❗ In summer, some can sell out several days in advance, especially in the middle of the day.

 ➡️ In advance: